Mark-3003/Energi2/README.md

 # Energi2
-If you have found this plz get off by bage
+If you have found this plz get off my bage